jackson-waschura/jackson-waschura.github.io/hiking.md

 });
 </script>

-## Hiking Log

 This page displays a collection of trails I've hiked throughout the San Francisco Bay Area.
 Hover over a trail on the map to see details, and click to view more information about each hike.

-In the future, I plan to expand this map with more hikes and additional features:
+In the future, I plan to expand this map with more hikes and photos!
+Stay tuned!
-- Photos from each hike
-- Filtering by difficulty, length, and region
-- Seasonal recommendations
-- Links to trail resources

-Stay tuned as I add more hikes and improve this visualization!